Strategic business unit

 A strategic business unit (SBU) in business strategic management, is a profit center which focuses on product offering and market segment.
 SBUs typically have a discrete marketing plan, analysis of competition, and marketing campaign, even though they may be part of a larger business entity.

 An SBU may be a business unit within a larger corporation, or it may be a business into itself or a branch.
 Corporations may be composed of multiple SBUs, each of which is responsible for its own profitability.
+Companies today often use the word segmentation or division when referring to SBUs or an aggregation of SBUs that share such commonalities.

 General Electric (GE) is an example of a company with this sort of business organization.
 SBUs are able to affect most factors which influence their performance.
 Managed as separate businesses, they are responsible to a parent corporation.
 GE has 49 SBUs.

-Companies today often use the word segmentation or division when referring to SBUs or an aggregation of SBUs that share such commonalities.
+Business writer Michael Porter has developed a value chain model which focusses on the business unit, i.e. a firm's activities within a particular industry.

 Commonalities

 A SBU is generally defined by what it has in common, as well as the traditional aspects defined by McKinsey: separate competitors; and a profitability bottom line.
 Four commonalities include: